 - Tediore - "Cheap, reliable, lightweight, and incredibly fast reload speeds.
 Tediore makes an easy-to-use gun!"
 These weapons are disposable.
 After fully unloading a clip, the gun can be used as a thrown explosive.
-The more ammo left in the clip when you throw it, the more powerful the explosion.
-The gun will then be reconstructed out of your Digistruct module.
+The more ammo left in the clip when thrown, the more powerful the explosion.
+The gun will then be reconstructed out of the Digistruct module.
 In the first game Tediore weapons regenerated ammo.
 Tediore guns (for Borderlands 2) have been described as "Cheap, plastic pieces of crap" and "Wal-Mart guns" by Randy Pitchford.

 - Maliwan - "Is shooting bullets just not cool enough for you?
 Get a Maliwan, and light some people on fire!"
 All of Maliwan guns have an elemental modifier, fire, shock, explosion, acid or slag.
 Slag being the new elemental modifier, it increases the damage from all other sources.

 - Jakobs - "If it took more than one shot, you weren't using a Jakobs!"
-These weapons are a cross between wild west guns and WW2 era guns that have high damage stats.
-As a trade off they have a rather low reload speed and firing as fast areb you can pull the trigger
+These weapons are a cross between wild west guns and WW2 era guns that have high damage stats and will fire as quickly as the trigger can be pulled.
+As a trade off they have a rather low reload speed and very high kick.

-Atlas, S&S Munitions, and Eridian weapons will not reappear in Borderlands 2.
+Atlas, S&S Munitions, and Eridian weapons do not reappear in Borderlands 2.
 As a replacement for Eridian weapons is 'E-tech', a modification that can be used to augment weapons from all manufacturers.